ryanstout/stoutlang/docs/effects.md

 }
 ```

+In StoutLang, exceptions are effects.
+Notice how the errors can pass through the falls to `a` and `b` without any extra code.
+(But the type/effect system understands that both `a` and `b` have the FileIOError and ParseIntError effects)

 Instead of being required to handle errors, we find it more practical to provide an easy to see any places in your code that may cause a crash.
 In your editor, functions with unhandled exceptions are underlined in yellow.
 You can rely on the default behavior (the app crashes), or you can add a handler upstream.

+If you're ok with you're app crashing if the disk is full for example, you can just let the error bubble up to the top level.

 ---